-Chip Architecture The readout chip for the ATLAS pixel detector [13, 14] shown in Fig. 7 contains 2880 pixel cells of $50 \times 400 \ \mu m^2$ size arranged in a 18×160 matrix.
-Each pixel cell contains an analogue block where the sensor charge signal is amplified and compared to a programmable threshold by a comparator.
+Chip Architecture The readout chip for the ATLAS pixel detector [16, 17], shown in Fig. 6, contains 2880 pixel cells of $50 \times 400 \ \mu\text{m}^2$ size arranged in an 18×160 matrix.
+Each pixel cell contains an analogue block where the sensor charge signal is amplified and compared to a programmable threshold using a comparator.
 The digital readout part transfers the hit pixel address, a hit leading edge (LE) timestamp, and a trailing edge (TE) timestamp to the buffers at the chip periphery.
-In these buffers a time over threshold (ToT) is calculated by subtracting the TE from LE timestamp.
-These hit buffers monitor the age of each stored hit by inspecting the LE time stamp.
-When a hit becomes older than the latency of the L1 trigger (3.2 μ s) and no trigger signal has occurred, the hit information is deleted.
-Hits which are marked by trigger signals are selected for readout.
-Triggered hit data are transmitted serially out of the chip in the same order of trigger arrival.
+In these buffers a Time-over-Threshold (ToT) is calculated by subtracting the TE from the LE timestamp.
+These hit-buffers monitor the time of each stored hit by inspecting the LE time stamp.
+When a hit time becomes longer than the latency of the L1 trigger (3.2 μ s) and no trigger signal is recorded, the hit information is deleted.
+Hits marked by trigger signals are selected for readout.
+Triggered hit data are then transmitted serially out of the chip in the same order as the trigger arrival.